Cyber Physical Systems Security Engineering Plan (CPSSEP)

 • Develop a detailed taxonomy for cyber physical system security.

-• Establish and standardize methods for identifying vulnerabilities in cyber physical systems that could be introduced at any point in the CPS life cycle.
+• Establish and standardize methods for identifying vulnerabilities and weaknesses in cyber physical systems that could be introduced at any point in the CPS life cycle.

 • Standardize a systems engineering approach to address cyber physical systems security with a goal of designing resilient systems that can survive an attack.